khir829/Visual-Cryptography/README.md

 A visual cryptography program using MATLAB
 This was a 2021 project assignment at the University of Auckland set by Pete Bier (https://profiles.auckland.ac.nz/p-bier)

-This project requirec me to write code that will encrypt and decrypt messages using a technique known as visual cryptography.
+This project required me to write code that will encrypt and decrypt messages using a technique known as visual cryptography.

 Cryptographic algorithms are extremely important and allow messages to be sent securely from one